Yashrajgoyal31/play-ace-connect/README.md

 - shadcn-ui
 - Tailwind CSS

+## Points System (Supabase)

+A production-ready points and leaderboard schema is included.

+1. Run migrations: see `supabase/migrations/20251020000000_points_system.sql`.
+2. A trigger enqueues `matches` when status becomes `completed` into `match_event_queue`.
+3. A background worker (Edge Function/cron) should:
+   - Compute ELO per sport and update `sport_ratings`
+   - Award points to winners based on tournament weight and opponent strength
+   - Write `points_ledger` entries and increment `player_stats`
+4. Frontend:
+   - `src/hooks/use-player-points.ts` fetches player totals
+   - `src/components/leaderboard/leaderboard-screen.tsx` reads `leaderboard_view`

+Only tournament matches should contribute points; casual matches must be ignored or weighted 0 in the worker.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/a8af4a11-6eaf-4501-bf04-65c95435c055) and click on Share -> Publish.